Skip to main content

 There are some circumstances when you don’t have to attend a Mediation Information and Assessment Meeting.
 For example, if your application is urgent, you have already tried mediation in the last 4 months or where there has been domestic abuse between you.

-You can find the full list of circumstances in which you can ask the court to agree that you don’t have to attend a Mediation Information and Assessment Meeting (the law calls this ‘claiming an exemption’) here MIAM exemptions.
-You can also find lots more help and guidance on going to mediation in A survival guide to family mediation
+You can find the full list of circumstances in which you can ask the court to agree that you don’t have to attend a Mediation Information and Assessment Meeting (the law calls this ‘claiming an exemption’) at MIAM exemptions.
+You can also find lots more help and guidance on this in our guide to family mediation

 If you want to claim exemption from attending a Mediation Information and Assessment Meeting, there is a section of the C100 application form you must complete if or when you apply for a court order.